-As previously noted, the City of DuPont is accessed via one Principal Arterial and two Minor Arterials (Center Drive, DuPont Steilacoom Drive, and McNeil Street).
-As the Subarea is built out, congestion on these corridors will continue to increase, with particular congestion points at Center Drive and Palisade Drive; Center Drive and McNeil Street; McNeil Street and Bobs Hollow Lane; and McNeil Street and Hoffman Hill Boulevard.
-The Subarea will feature a mix of residential and non-residential uses, and it is anticipated that approximately 60% of trips generated by the non-residential uses will remain internal to the City, with residents taking advantage of the variety of amenities planned within the Subarea.

-Various actions are proposed to mitigate expected congestion on these corridors, and to facilitate safe and convenient access to the Subarea for all modes.
-This will be discussed in more detail in the Proposed Actions section.
+As previously noted, the City is accessed via one principal arterial and two minor arterials (Center Drive, DuPont Steilacoom Drive, and McNeil Street).
+As the Subarea is built out, congestion on these corridors will continue to increase with particular congestion points at Center Drive and Palisade Boulevard; Center Drive and McNeil Street; McNeil Street and Bobs Hollow Lane; and McNeil Street and Hoffman Hill Boulevard.
+The Subarea will feature a mix of residential and non-residential uses and it is anticipated that approximately 60 percent of trips generated by the non-residential uses will remain internal to the City with residents taking advantage of the variety of amenities planned within the Subarea.
+Various actions are proposed to mitigate expected congestion on these corridors and to facilitate safe and convenient access to the Subarea for all modes.